RI_533

 -

-Precipitation (moisture availability) establishes the economic yield potential and product quality of field crops.
+Probability of daily precipitation above 10mm over the forecast period (p1d10_prob).
+Week 1 and week 2 forecasted probability is available daily from September 1 to August 31.
+Week 3 and week 4 forecasted probability is available weekly (Thursday) from September 1 to August 31.
+Units: mm Precipitation (moisture availability) establishes the economic yield potential and product quality of field crops.
 Both dry and wet precipitation extremes have the ability to inhibit proper crop growth.
-The maximum daily precipitation index covers the risk of excessive precipitation in the short term, while the other indices pertain to longer term moisture availability.
-Agriculture is an important primary production sector in Canada.
-Agricultural production, profitability, sustainability and food security depend on many agrometeorological factors.
-Extreme weather events in Canada, such as drought, floods, heat waves, frosts and high intensity storms, have the ability to significantly impact field crop production.
+The greatest daily precipitation index covers the risk of excessive precipitation in the short term, while the other indices pertain to longer term moisture availability.
 Agriculture and Agri-Food Canada (AAFC) and Environment and Climate Change Canada (ECCC) have together developed a suite of extreme agrometeorological indices based on four main categories of weather factors: temperature, precipitation, heat, and wind.
-The extreme weather indices are intended as short-term prediction tools and generated using ECCC’s medium range forecasts to create a weekly index product on a daily basis.
+The extreme weather indices are intended as short-term prediction tools and generated using ECCC’s medium range forecasts to create a weekly index product on a daily and weekly basis.

 -

-The Probability (likelihood) of heat wave days for warm season crops occurring.
-Heat wave days: The number of days in the forecast period with a maximum temperature above the cardinal maximum temperature, the temperature at which crop growth ceases.
-This temperature is 35°C for warm season crops (dhw_warm_prob).
-Week 1 and week 2 forecasted probability is available daily from April 1 to October 31.
-Week 3 and week 4 forecasted probability is available weekly (Thursday) from April 1 to October 31.
-Warm season crops require a relatively warm temperature condition.
-Typical examples include bean, soybean, corn and sweet potato.
-They normally grow during the summer season and early fall, then ripen in late fall in southern Canada only.
-Other agricultural regions in Canada do not always experience sufficiently long growing seasons for these plants to achieve maturity.
-The optimum temperature for such crops is 30°C. Agriculture and Agri-Food Canada (AAFC) and Environment and Climate Change Canada (ECCC) have together developed a suite of extreme agrometeorological indices based on four main categories of weather factors: temperature, precipitation, heat, and wind.
+Probability of daily precipitation above 25mm over the forecast period (p1d25_prob).
+Week 1 and week 2 forecasted probability is available daily from September 1 to August 31.
+Week 3 and week 4 forecasted probability is available weekly (Thursday) from September 1 to August 31.
+Units: mm Precipitation (moisture availability) establishes the economic yield potential and product quality of field crops.
+Both dry and wet precipitation extremes have the ability to inhibit proper crop growth.
+The greatest daily precipitation index covers the risk of excessive precipitation in the short term, while the other indices pertain to longer term moisture availability.
+Agriculture and Agri-Food Canada (AAFC) and Environment and Climate Change Canada (ECCC) have together developed a suite of extreme agrometeorological indices based on four main categories of weather factors: temperature, precipitation, heat, and wind.
 The extreme weather indices are intended as short-term prediction tools and generated using ECCC’s medium range forecasts to create a weekly index product on a daily and weekly basis.

 -